Translated by Takuya Erik Watanabe

 2. Eastern Hokkaido (Obihiro, Tokachi, etc.)

 This area includes the country's largest ranch areas, such as Obihiro and Tokachi.
+It is known for its stunning and colorful gardens and high-quality hot springs.

 3. Northern Hokkaido (Asahikawa, Furano, Biei, etc.)